 I bring a soulful approach to therapy, working with clients to create satisfying, purposeful lives, intimate relationships and an inner sense of joy and peace.
 My clients tell me that they find me to be gentle and supportive, but they also know I hold them accountable.
 As they see their lives improving, they express gratitude for that approach.
 I see therapy as a collaboration between my clients and me, so I am committed to working hard for them and believing in them throughout the journey.
 For me, little is better than the satisfaction of watching someone transform and build a life that is deeply meaningful and fulfilling for them.

-I earned my Master of Social Work from Florida Atlantic University and am a Licensed Clinical Social Worker in the State of Florida.
+I earned my Master of Social Work from Florida Atlantic University and am a Licensed Clinical Social Worker in the States of Florida, Georgia and North Carolina.
 I am trained in both EMDR and DBT, two therapeutic modalities that have been shown to help with a wide variety of challenges, including trauma, anxiety, depression and addiction.
 I incorporate these in an eclectic approach to therapy, utilizing the tools and skills that best support my clients in moving from where they are to where they want to be.

 The left brained side

-In addition to my private practice as a therapist, I am the Assistant Director for my Alma Mater, the Sandler School of Social Work at Florida Atlantic University, a position I accepted after teaching there for a couple of years.
-The left brained side of me that earned an undergraduate degree in computer science and electrical engineering comes in handy here, as I am often creating spreadsheets to organize and crunch lots of data!
-While managing the operations of the School, I serve as the coordinator of the Professional Development program, giving me the opportunity to help other therapists become the best professionals they can be through post graduate training.
+In addition to my private practice as a therapist, I served as the Associate Director for my Alma Mater, the Sandler School of Social Work at Florida Atlantic University, a position I accepted after teaching there for a couple of years.
+The left brained side of me that earned an undergraduate degree in computer science and electrical engineering comes in handy here, as I often created spreadsheets to organize and crunch lots of data!
+While managing the operations of the School, I served as the coordinator of the Professional Development program, giving me the opportunity to help other therapists become the best professionals they can be through post graduate training.
 Today’s world needs us all to be on top of our game!

 When time permits, I also facilitate workshops and retreats focused on creativity, mindfulness and spirituality.
 A focal point of these events is always the labyrinth.
 The labyrinth is an ancient spiritual tool that is thousands of years old, walked by millions of people of all cultures and traditions.